Recruiting and Retaining Diverse Research Participants

 You’ll be able to take what you learn during this webinar and begin immediately applying it to your own research techniques to broaden the representation of your participants.

-Participants should come into the webinar with a basic understanding of sampling, recruiting, and retaining research participants.
+Attendees should come into the webinar with a basic understanding of sampling, recruiting, and retaining research participants.

 By attending this webinar, you'll be able to: